 5. Reduce Stress Levels

-While your baby is against your skin stress-relieving hormones release to help calm your babe.
+While your baby is against your skin stress-relieving hormones are released to help calm your baby.

 Premature infant’s stress levels in the NICU may increase during: